PandazLAB/WAMPLite/README.md

 * Inside the script folder are the scripts you need for easily controlling wamp.

-* *You can even set it to run at boot.

 * To make your life easier, you can make shortcuts to the .bat scripts and put them on your desktop.

 Thats it, just a simple way to Start, Stop and Restart Wamp.